dssg/nfp/README.md

 **Email us at dssg-nfp@googlegroups.com.**

-## Solving a Day-to-Day Problem for NFP Nurses
+## Side Project: Solving a Day-to-Day Problem for NFP Nurses

 At the beginning of the fellowship, we met local NFP nurses to discuss their experiences.
 They mentioned that one of their most tedious tasks is calculating the number of home visits they need to make with a new client before she gives birth in order to remain NFP compliant.
 We used the R package Shiny to create a webpage that takes the woman's weeks of gestation as input and gives the number of visits required as output.
 For more details, see the `Shiny_server` directory.